Dankwarderode Castle: Construction and history of use

 Dankwarderode Castle was built between c.
 1160 and 1175 as the Pfalz of Duke Henry the Lion on an island in the river Oker.
-Next to the castle, construction of Brunswick Cathedral began in 1173.
-The castle lost its military significance as a defensive structure early, when it became surrounded completely by the growing city.
+Next to the castle, the construction of Brunswick Cathedral began in 1173.
+The castle lost its military significance as a defensive structure early when it became surrounded completely by the growing city.

 During the 15th century, the dukes of Brunswick-Wolfenbüttel moved their Residenz out of the city and to the nearby town of Wolfenbüttel.
-In 1616 the palas was remodelled in the renaissance style, while the rest of the castle was demolished or left to decay.
-During the 19th century, the castle keep served as a barrack, plans to demolish it completely were stopped by public protests in 1873.
+In 1616 the palas was remodelled in the Renaissance style, while the rest of the castle was demolished or left to decay.
+During the 19th century, the castle keep served as a barrack, plans to demolish it were stopped by public protests in 1873.
 The present structure was rebuilt in 1887 by Ludwig Winter, based on archaeological investigations.
-Today the ground floor of Dankwarderode Castle houses the permanent collection of medieval objects of the Herzog Anton Ulrich Museum.
+Today the ground floor of Dankwarderode Castle houses the permanent collection of medieval objects from the Herzog Anton Ulrich Museum.